Flexibility of the Pressure Function: Overview

 This result contrasts sharply with the case of H\"{o}lder potentials, where the pressure function is analytic and the equilibrium state is always unique.
 It also immediately provides examples of the types found in \cite{IT,KQW,Lep}.

 The paper is organized as follows.
 In Sections \ref{sec:ConvexAnalysis}, \ref{sec:beta-shifts}, and \ref{sec:SturmianShifts} we introduce the terminology and prove preliminary lemmas concerning convex functions, beta-shifts and Sturmian shifts respectively.
 Section~\ref{sec:main} is devoted to the proof of Theorem \ref{thm:main}.
 In Section \ref{sec:OneParameterPressure} we examine the one-parameter pressure function and establish a slight strengthening of Theorem \ref{thm:main} in this case.
 Also, here we supply a procedure for building potentials with a given countable set of first-order phase transitions.
-Lastly, Section \ref{sec:Cardinality} contains a discussion on the cardinality of equilibrium states and the proof of Theorem \ref{thm:main+card}.
+Section \ref{sec:Cardinality} contains a discussion on the cardinality of equilibrium states and the proof of Theorem \ref{thm:main+card}.
+Lastly, in Section \ref{FutureDirections} we state a few related open questions within the flexibility program.